Project-YXKJ/SilverStarSCS.Docs/docs/index.rst

 so here you can't find how to enter the setting interface or connection diagram of output and input ports.

-The Content is organized into three *parts*:
+The content is organized into three *parts*:

 COMMON
   Explain the function, applicable to all products.